SasView/sasview/sasview/test/media/testdata_help.rst

 inversion (.pr), or invariant calculation (.inv).
 A project file (.svs) contains the results for every active analysis.

+Some of the available test data is described below.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 1D Test Data